The Mitchell River has carved spell-binding gorges and waterfalls into the blocky, layered sandstone of the Mitchell Plateau.

 Waterfalls and plunge pools

 The track to Mitchell Falls starts at Mertens Creek and the adjacent Mitchell Falls Campground.
-From here you can walk to Mertens Falls, Mertens Gorge and Mitchell Falls or take a scenic flight to these attractions from the campground.
+From here you can walk to Little Mertens Falls, Mertens Gorge and Mitchell Falls or take a scenic flight to these attractions from the campground.
 The other main attraction in the park, Surveyors Pool, lies further north.

 Fan palm forests